CKC-Technologies/tunl-embedded-payment-form/README.md

   await tunl.mount("#tunl-frame"); // selects an iframe with the id of "tunl-frame" await tunl.mount(".tunl-frame"); // selects an iframe with a class of "tunl-frame" await tunl.mount("iframe");      // selects the first <iframe> on the page

+        // how to manually call the create.php endpoint and use the results
+  // await tunl.getFrameURL("create.php");
+  const fetchResp = await fetch("create.php");
+  const frameData = await fetchResp.json();
+  await tunl.mount("#tunl-frame", frameData);

+  // or build the options object yourself: await tunl.mount("#tunl-frame", {
+    url: frameData.url,
+    shared_secret: frameData.shared_secret,
+    disableResizeEvent: true,  // prevent the iframe from controlling its own height });

 ```

+#### A note on the `disableResizeEvent`

+Our iframe disables overflow (scrollbars) to prevent strange CSS bugs from causing them.
+We control height internally by default because we have validation messages that drive the height of the iframe larger and smaller depending on current validation state.
+If you would like full control over this behavior you can disable it here and listen for `resize` events.

 #### Returns